-In one of my first projects, a residence in North Balwyn, I actually specified the Noguchi coffee table, without really understanding this piece was one of many replicas that Melburnians loved.
+In one of my first projects, I actually specified the Noguchi coffee table, without really understanding this piece was one of many replicas that Melburnians loved.

 Slowly I started to get to know about design trends in Melbourne and realised through researching a variety of suppliers just how popular replica pieces are.